AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Welcome.
 Your Aviatrix product experience starts here.

 Keep this tab open as you go through the install process.
-The process takes about 25 minutes, so get a cup of coffee and let's get started.
+This process takes about 25 minutes, so grab a cup of coffee and let's get started.

 The Aviatrix Controller provides a single pane of glass for all your network connectivity tasks.
 Once you have a Controller instance launched in a VPC, you can start building your network.